llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   other OpenMP runtimes cannot be used.
-* Some OpenACC profiling data that is available when the user compiles his OpenACC application using the Clacc compiler's traditional compilation mode is not available when using source-to-source mode followed by a foreign OpenMP compiler.
+* Some OpenACC profiling data that is available when the user compiles his OpenACC application using the Clacc compiler's traditional compilation mode is not available or can be inaccurate when using source-to-source mode followed by a foreign OpenMP compiler.
 The reason is that this profiling data is made available via extensions to the LLVM IR codegen phase for OpenMP in Clacc's version of Clang.

 These OMPT limitations, OMPT extensions, and Clang extensions are described in the sections "OpenACC to OpenMP Mapping: Events" and